JustinBeckwith/linkinator/README.md

     --recurse, -r
         Recursively follow links on the same root domain.

+    --retry,
+        Automatically retry requests that return HTTP 429 responses and include a 'retry-after' header.
+Defaults to false.

     --server-root
         When scanning a locally directory, customize the location on disk where the server is started.
 Defaults to the path passed in [LOCATION].